Site icon The Mac Security Blog

 AirTags are easy to set up.
-Unpack an AirTag and hold it near your iPhone.
-You’ll see a card pop up offering to connect to the device.
+Unpack an AirTag, remove the battery tab, and hold it near your iPhone.
+A card pops up offering to connect to the device.
+Follow the instructions, name the AirTag, and you’re set.
+You can get a number of different AirTag holders, such as the one above, to attach them to keys and other items.

 Read Hands On with Apple’s AirTags: Find Lost Keys, Bags, and More for more information about setting up and using AirTags.

 Starting with iOS 17, you can share AirTags.
 This means that two or more people can view and track an AirTag in the Find My app.
-When an AirTag is share, the people sharing it will not get alerts when the AirTag is near them.
+When an AirTag is shared, the people sharing it will not get alerts when the AirTag is near them.

 To share an AirTag, select it in the Find My app, then tap Share this AirTag.
 Tap Add Person to choose someone to share the AirTag with.
-All people sharing an AirTag will have to be using iOS 17 or later on their iPhones.
+All people sharing an AirTag have to be using iOS 17 or later on their iPhones.

 Aside from the obvious things – keys, a purse, a backpack, etc. – AirTags can be used to track some less common items.
 You could stick one under your bicycle seat; you could put one in a musical instrument case; you could even tape one to a remote that you misplace often (though that’s a bit clunky).